 Johnson Center for Philanthropy Programs:

-- The Foundation Review (foundationreview.org) is the first peer-reviewed journal of philanthropy, written by and for foundation staff and boards.
-The journal strives to share evaluation results, tools, and knowledge about the philanthropic sector to improve the practice of grantmaking.
+- The Foundation Review is the first peer-reviewed journal of philanthropy.
+It is written by and for foundation staff and board members, and those who work with them.

 Hauenstein Center for Presidential Studies